 Teaming up with Kevin Hart, Dwayne Johnson tries his mighty hand at slapstick comedy.
 Is it an instant classic or a tonally incoherent mess?
 Brian and Hemal have your answer.

 In ‘Central Intelligence’, Kevin Hart plays a boring middle-class accountant and The Rock plays a weirdly naive man-child who is also somehow a merciless CIA operative.
 Because Hart was nice to him in high school, The Rock gets him involved in a confusing high-stakes game of murder and subterfuge.
-Presumably someone is trying to sell the top-secret codes to ruthless international terrorists, because in these kinds of movies someone is always trying to sell the top-secret codes to ruthless international terrorists.
+Presumably someone is trying to sell the top-secret codes to ruthless international terrorists, because in these kinds of movies someone is always trying to sell the top-secret codes to ruthless international terrorists, but honestly it doesn’t matter that much.